 iPSC-Derived Motor Neurons

-Applied StemCell provides high quality, motor neuron precursors differentiated from well-characterized, integration-free, control human iPSC lines from multiple donors.
+Applied StemCell (ASC) provides high-quality, motor neuron precursors differentiated from well-characterized, integration-free, control human iPSC lines from multiple donors.
 Our proprietary differentiation protocol uses an efficient, integration-free, small molecule-based method along with an optimized motor neuron culture media (ASE-9701MM) to culture high-purity (≥90%) and robust mature motor neurons.
-These cells show distinct neurite outgrowth and express late-stage motor neuron precursor biomarkers (HB9, ChAT), and Tuj1 and MAP2 after maturation.
+These cells show distinct neurite outgrowth and express late-stage motor neuron precursor biomarkers (HB9, Tuji), and ChAT and MAP2 after maturation.
 These functionally viable, motor neurons are ideal as control lines to compare phenotype and functionality of patient-derived and genome edited iPSC-derived motor neurons, for co-culture model development, and for neurotoxicity and drug screening.

 - Express biomarkers HB9, ChAT, Tuj1, and MAP2

 - GMP iPSC Products & Services >> Learn More

 Do you have your own iPSC line?
 We also offer custom iPSC differentiation services.
 Our experts can differentiate your cells or one of our iPSC control lines into the motor neurons you need.
 Explore our complete iPSC platform or contact us today to learn more.

 Viewing 1-3 of 3 products

 Characterization of iPSC-derived Motor Neurons: ASE-9701 (From Control Male iPSC Line, ASE-9211) and ASE-9702 (From Control Female iPSC, ASE-9209)

 Motor neurons were differentiated from control iPSC lines, ASE-9211 and ASE-9209 using proprietary, integration-free protocols.